 Examples – Plug-in or Smart Hybrid technology is usually exclusive to high-end cars, like the Volvo XC90 Recharge and BMW 7 Series.

-FCEVs have the advantage of producing zero emissions and being extremely efficient, as they can easily be refuled with hydrogen, just like petrol or diesel, within a few minutes.
-They also have a longer range than BEVs, with some models capable of traveling up to 640 km on a single tank of hydrogen.
+FCEVs produce zero emissions and are extremely efficient, as they use hydrogen to refuel, just like petrol or diesel, within a few minutes.
+They also have a longer range than BEVs, with some models capable of travelling up to 640 km on a single tank of hydrogen.
 The downside is the massive infrastructure required to produce and store hydrogen for their use.

 Examples – Toyota Mirai is a shining example of a Fuel Cell EV.
 Other companies are now leaning towards Fuel Cell electric vehicles as the prospect of their use becomes more and more viable.